Usmansharafa/alx-system_engineering-devops/0x00-shell_basics/README.md

 This script displays the current directory contents in a long format including hidden files
 ## 5-listfilesdigitonly
 This script displays directory contents in a long format with user and group IDs displayed numerically and hidden files
+## 6-firstdirectory
+This script creates a directory named 'my_first_directory' in the '/tmp/' directory